ashley-leung/monzo-interview/behavioral.md

 - Production readiness with clear observability and runbooks

 ### Action
-First, I distilled complexity into a simple model by defining the rule of:
+**First**, I distilled complexity into a simple model by defining the rule of:

 “Only transfer ownership when two signals are true: purchase complete + physical authentication complete.”

 This helped align stakeholders and guided architecture decisions.

----

-Second, I lead a key architectural decision under ambiguity
+**Second**, I lead a key architectural decision under ambiguity

 We needed to choose the event source for triggering transfers: